demisto/content-docs/content-repo/extra-docs/articles/microsoft-auth-guide.md

 ### Client Credentials Flow
 Some Cortex XSOAR/XSIAM Microsoft integrations use the [client credentials flow](https://learn.microsoft.com/en-us/azure/active-directory/develop/v2-oauth2-client-creds-grant-flow).
+When configured using this flow, the integration operates at the organization (tenant) level, allowing actions to be performed across the entire tenant.
+This flow typically uses application permissions, which must be defined in the Azure application configuration within the Azure Portal.
+These permissions determine that all XSOAR/XSIAM commands executed through this authentication method act within the organization or tenant scope.

-The Tenant ID, Client ID, and Client secret are required for the integration.
+For this flow, the Tenant ID, Client ID, and Client secret are required for the integration.
 You can get those values from the Azure Portal under the application information.
+Follow these steps:

 1. Enter the Azure Portal.
 2. Search for you application using your application name or ID.
 You can search for it under the "App registrations" or to use the search bar.